ivangsm/astroblog/data/blog/web-scrapping-elixir.md

 #### 🔮 Now, the magic!

-With this data we can now start to filter and transform the data with another Floki functions.
+With this data, we can now start to filter and transform the data with another Floki functions.

 ```elixir